jso-w/FCST/README.md

 # FCST (Frank's CCTV Scanning Tool)

-FCST is a specialized video-to-text utility designed to automate text extraction from screen recordings.
-By isolating a specific region of interest, it minimizes noise and maximizes OCR accuracy across a sequence of frames.
+FCST is a video-to-text utility designed to automate text extraction from screen recordings.

 ---
 # WORK IN PROGRESS